 - What will happen to disabled sports in Russia after the Paralympic scandal?

-The dating among the impersonator and the impersonated is a weird form of intimacy.
-Apart from its lopsidedness, the connection is sort of spousal, marked through the closeness that comes from residing with someone every day for years and years, memorizing their gestures, assimilating their speech patterns.
-There are admiration and infection, conjecture about the other’s intentions and internal lifestyles struggles to maintain a separate identity and the feel of ownership that comes from believing you know a person higher than absolutely everyone else.
+The dating between the impersonator and the impersonated is a weird form of intimacy.
+Apart from its lopsidedness, the connection is spousal, marked through the closeness that comes from residing with someone every day for years and years, memorizing their gestures, assimilating their speech patterns.
+There are admiration and infection, conjecture about the other’s intentions and internal lifestyles, struggles to maintain a separate identity and the feel of ownership that comes from believing you know a person higher than absolutely everyone else.
 It’s a parasitic homage.